December 3, 2025

 • Custom Validation (RegEx)

-To add standard validation to your Single Line Text questions:
+How to add standard validation to Single Line Text Questions

-2. Under ‘Behavior’ select the answer format you want to enforce, such as ‘Email Address’.
+2. Under the 'Behavior' section, select the required answer format, such as 'Email Address.'

-*Important Note: Validation rules like Email Address and Phone Number will only validate that the format of the answer is correct, not that the answer is an actual email address or phone number.
+Note: Validation rules for formats like Email Address and Phone Number confirm only the structural correctness of the responses, not their actual validity or existence.

-2. Under Behavior select “Custom Validation” as your answer format.
+2. Under “Behavior” section, select “Custom validation” as your answer format.